barbajs/barba/source/docs/getstarted/legacy/index.md

 # Legacy example

 This example do not use **any modern javascript syntax**, neither modules.
-You can safely copy/paste this legacy code and use it as a starting point for playing with barba.
+You can safely copy/paste this legacy code and use it as a starting point for playing with Barba.

 ## Code